-The Grove provides 40 units of affordable housing for people who are chronically homeless and 20 units of affordable housing for people who are homeless or at risk of becoming homeless.
+Ke-Mey-Ek' Place provides 17 units of affordable housing for people who are homeless or at risk of becoming homeless with one live-in unit.
 The number of people served will be determined by the number of people in each family.

-People for this project are referred through the Coordinated Entry System.
+This project is required to use a process to ensure fair housing marketing requirements.
+We have chosen to participate in the established Coordinated Entry System for 13 units.
 The use of this system ensures that homeless services in the county are aligned, working as efficiently and fairly as possible.
+The marketing plan for the 4 units that have a Native American priority has a process that works with the Yurok Indian Housing Authority for referrals.